Markówka

 Markówka (German: Hochweiler) is a village in the administrative district of Gmina Dobroń, within Pabianice County, Łódź Voivodeship, in central Poland.
-It lies approximately 2 km north-west of Dobroń, 11 km west of Pabianice, and 22 km south-west of the regional capital Łódź.

 The village was founded in 1802 as a colony of German settlers, they called it Hochweiler.
 In 1822, 167 people lived here, at the end of the century - 288 people, and in 1921 - 222, of whom 211 professed Protestantism.
 The village belonged to the Evangelical parish in Pabianice.
 After World War II the village was abandoned as the inhabitants fled West, a state farm was established here.